Leksat/env_switcher/README.md

 ## How it works

-If your development environments are based on the domain suffixes, this extension will help you to quick-switch environmets preserving the URL path.
+If your development environments are based on the domain suffixes, this extension will help you to quick-switch environments preserving the URL path.
 It also can prefix browser tabs to distinguish environments.

 Example.
 You are working on example.com website.